wildwinter/dink/README.md

 Comments, *qualifier* and *direction* are optional, as are the tags except *#id:* which must exist and be unique.
 The Dink compiler will generate these (based on the Ink Localiser tool I made a while back).

-Here is a simple scene, with only one (anonymous) snippet:
+Here is a simple scene, with only one (anonymous) block:
 ```cpp
 == MyScene
 #dink